SSAgov/genesys/README.md

 - Allows us to test early and get feedback on reality—not assumptions from abstracted tool output.
 As soon as a single piece of design is in the browser, it can be tested.
 - Sets expectations early and allows the design to grow iteratively and organically.
 - Code used in prototypes can serve as a basis for production ready code.
-- Ultimately, it allows us to put content over form, embrace the fluidity of the web and the diaspora of devices, and It focuses Specially on System about design components instead of pages.
+- Ultimately, it allows us to place content over form and embrace the fluidity of the web and the diaspora of devices.

 Features
 --------